paulhamsh/Spark-Control-X/README.md

 Long pressing A increases the bank, Long pressing B decreases the bank.
 They are numbered 1 to 8.
 A long press of A when the bank is 8 has no effect.
 A long press of B when the bank is 7 has no effect.
 When connected to the LIVE amp, the amp requests the bank number.
+The Spark Control X then sends the current bank.
+The amp then requests the values that each button sends - the pedal sends this as a single response message.

 ## Messages from pedal